Paisley, Renfrewshire: Political radicalism

-Economic hardship
+Economic change

 The economic crisis of 1841–43 hit Paisley hard as most of the mills shut down.
 Among the mill owners, 67 of 112 went bankrupt.
 A quarter of the population was on poor relief.
 The Prime Minister, Sir Robert Peel decided to act.
 He secured additional funds for relief and sent his own representative to the town to supervise its distribution.
 He convinced Queen Victoria to wear Paisley products in order to popularise the products and stimulate demand.
+Overproduction, the collapse of the shawl market and a general depression in the textile industry led to technical changes that reduced the importance of weavers.
+Politically the mill owners remained in control of the town.
+However, other industrial development continued in and around Paisley outside of textiles, including the development of ironstone and oil shale extraction at Inkerman.
+The town also had numerous other industries, examples include numerous engineering works, as well as a distillery, ironwork, dye works and tanneries.

 The American Civil War of 1861–1865 cut off cotton supplies to the textile mills of Paisley.
 The mills in 1861 had a stock of cotton in reserve, but by 1862 there were large-scale shortages and shutdowns.
 There were no alternative jobs for the workers, and local authorities refused to provide relief.
 Voluntary relief efforts were inadequate, and the unemployed workers refused to go to workhouses.
 Workers blamed not the United States, but rather the officials in London for their hardship and did not support the idea of war with the United States.
+Many of the cotton mills either closed or were converted to thread manufacture which became the main focus of the textile industry in Paisley until the 20th century.

+20th century

 First World War

 Paisley suffered heavy losses in the First World War.
 Paisley War Memorial was designed by Sir Robert Lorimer (other sources say Harold Tarbolton) in 1922 and depicts Robert the Bruce going into battle on horseback escorted by footsoldiers dressed as First World War infantry soldiers.
 It was sculpted by Alice Meredith Williams.